dsasp/Easy3DScoreSupport/en_help.md

 Try modifying a built-in scoring systems to make it fit your needs.

-Modifying scoring system is done from the app start screen.
+Modifying scoring system is done from the start screen.

 Tap the 'Scoring' button.
 The **Scoring systems list** screen will open.

-Tap on row to show scoring system details.
+Tap on a row for scoring system details.
 The **Scoring system details** screen opens.

 Tap on 'Edit' to modify scoring system settings.